root-project/root/docbook/users-guide/AddingaClass.md

 i.e. a constructor with zero parameters or with one or more parameters all with default values in case you want to use object I/O. If do not provide such a default contructor, you MUST implement an I/O constructor.
 If not you will get a compile time error.
-See the “The Default Constructor” paragraph in this chapter.
+See the "The Default Constructor" paragraph in this chapter.
 The `ClassDef` and `ClassImp` macros are defined in the file `Rtypes.h`.
 This file is referenced by all ROOT include files, so you will automatically get them if you use a ROOT include file.